UN Assistant Secretary General

 Dr. Khalida Bouzar (Algerian) currently serves as the UN Assistant Secretary General, UNDP Assistant Administrator and Director of the UNDP Regional Bureau for Arab States.

-The Arab states region covers 17 countries with national and local representation in each country.
+The Arab states region covers 17 states with national and local representation.
 The Bureau delivers in average a programme of 1 billion USD per year.
-During the previous UNDP Strategic Plan (2018-2021), the Regional Bureau for Arab States has helped to increase access to basic services for 18 million people, boosted access to justice for 6 million people, and increased the number of women registered to vote by 2.1 million.
+During the previous UNDP Strategic Plan (2018-2021), the Regional Bureau for Arab States has helped to increase access to basic services for 25 million people, boosted access to justice for 8.5 million people and increase the number of women registered to vote by 2.3 million

 Dr. Bouzar is serving currently as a Co Vice-chair of the UN Regional Collaborative Platform in the Arab States region uniting all UN entities working on development for the 2030 Agenda to address key challenges that transcend country borders such as health and environment.
 She also serves as a Co-chair of the UNDP High-Level steering committee leading the COP27 corporate efforts.